1 Day Akagera National Park Safari From Kigali

 Do children pay the same price as adults?

-Unfortunately, for one person without compromising the experience, this is the cost that must be absorbed alone—it covers the vehicle, guide, tracker, park fees, and all logistics regardless of group size.
-The price per person drops significantly with group size: 2-3 people pay $300 per person, 4-7 people pay $250 per person.
+Regrettably, for a single participant, the full cost must be borne individually, including the vehicle, guide, tracker, park fees, and all logistical arrangements, regardless of group size.
+However, the per-person rate decreases significantly with additional participants: groups of 2-3 pay $300 per person, and groups of 4-7 pay $250 per person.

-We operate a fleet of 8 safari cars.
-The earlier you book, the better.
-For bookings made 3+ months in advance, you receive a 5% early booking discount.
+We operate a fleet of eight safari vehicles.
+Early booking is recommended.
+Bookings made more than three months in advance qualify for a 5% early booking discount.

-No. You can reserve your safari with just 10% down and pay the rest on arrival.
+No, you may reserve your safari with a 10% deposit and pay the remaining balance upon arrival.

 What currencies and payment methods do you accept?